Asymptotic Charges and Coherent States in QCD

 \section{Introduction}

 The study of the infrared behaviour of gauge theory scattering amplitudes has a long history and in the case of QED has essentially been understood since the work of Bloch and Nordsieck \cite{Bloch:1937pw}, though it has been refined over the years \cite{Yennie:1961ad, Kinoshita:1962ur, Lee:1964is, Weinberg:1965nx}.
-The standard approach involves the computation of amplitudes which are formally singular, they in fact vanish after exponentiation of the perturbative divergences.
+The standard approach involves the computation of amplitudes which are formally singular - they in fact vanish after exponentiation of the perturbative divergences.
 One then focuses on inclusive quantities involving arbitrary numbers of real soft-photons which cancel the IR-divergences from virtual photons in loops.
 An alternative approach is to directly formulate infrared-finite S-matrix elements by choosing appropriate asymptotic states.
-For QED this approach where the asymptotic states are not eigenstates of the photon number operator but rather have the form of coherent states, was, starting from the work of Chung \cite{Chung:1965zza}, developed by a number of authors, e.g.\ \cite{Kibble:1968sfb, Kibble:1969ip, Zwanziger:1973if, Schweber:1973qa}.
-Faddeev and Kulish, building on the work of Dollard for the Coulomb problem in non-relativistic quantum mechanics \cite{dollard1964asymptotic}, related the structure of these coherent states to the form of the large-time Hamiltonian \cite{Kulish:1970ut}.
+For QED this approach where the asymptotic states are not eigenstates of the photon number operator but rather have the form of coherent states, was, starting from the work of Chung \cite{Chung:1965zza} \footnote{The idea of removing the IR-divergences from S-matrix elements by using appropriately dressed asymptotic states was independently considered in \cite{Greco:1967zza}.
+We are grateful to Mario Greco for bringing this reference to our attention.}, developed by a number of authors, e.g.\ \cite{Kibble:1968sfb, Kibble:1969ip, Zwanziger:1973if, Schweber:1973qa}.
+Faddeev and Kulish, building on the work of Dollard for the Coulomb problem in non-relativistic quantum mechanics \cite{dollard1964asymptotic}, related the structure of these coherent states to the form of the large-time Hamiltonian \cite{Kulish:1970ut,Horan:1999ba}.
 The approach was partially extended to the much more complicated case of non-Abelian gauge theory \cite{GRECO1978282, Dahmen:1980nw, Butler:1978, Nelson:1980yt, FRENKEL1982}, \cite{CATANI1985, CATANI1986,CATANI1987, CIAFALONI1985, Ciafaloni1989, DELDUCA1989} and more recently to perturbative gravity \cite{Ware:2013zja}.